israaothman/learning-journal/README.md

 ### styling
 there is some syntax for the text like if I want the text Bold I use two stars befor the text and another two after if
 #### for example  **Bold**
-and I can marge two of these syntax together
+and I can marge two of these syntax together "speciale if you want the reader focuse on this word"
 #### for example
 **Bold and _italic_**